-If you have a Samsung Galaxy S2 on Ice Cream Sandwich XXLPH Firmware, and have not yet rooted your device, here is a simple guide that will walk you through the rooting procedure.
+If you have a Samsung Galaxy S2 on Ice Cream Sandwich XXLPH firmware and have not yet rooted your device, here is a simple guide that will walk you through the method to root Galaxy S2 on ICS firmware.
 Once successfully gone through this procedure, you will be able to:

 - Customize your phone in a better way